-To close this gap in the private and occupational accident insurance coverage, we recommend taking out private accident insurance in the country of employment or in Germany.
+In order to close these gaps between private and occupational accident insurance coverage, we recommend that you obtain private accident insurance (in German) in Germany or your own country.
 As a matter of principle, obtaining private accident insurance is the researcher's own responsibility.
 A research institution or the organisation granting a fellowship may opt to provide accident insurance for the researcher.

 When obtaining private accident insurance, please pay special attention to the following aspects:

-- coverage of accidents while travelling to Germany or in third countries
+- coverage of accidents while travelling to your own country or third countries

 - coverage valid for the specific type and duration of your research stay (use caution with traditional travel insurance!)